dzhibas/SublimePrettyJson/README.md

 ## Using tabs for indentation

-You can change configuration key **indent** to string value "\t" or any other string.
+You can change configuration key **indent** to string value "\t" or any other string

 ```
 "indent" : "\t",
 ```

-Be sure "Indent Using Spaces" is unchecked otherwise you will not see effect and ST2 will convert it back to spaces.
+Be sure "Indent Using Spaces" is unchecked otherwise you will not see effect and ST2/3 will convert it back to spaces

 ## Thanks